Rejection Proof Patent Illustrations: 10 ways to Ensure – Webinar

 Ankur: Thanks, Nick.
 Yes, we’ll have a live example through PCT form, which will make us understand how these rejection points will look in a rejection form.
 So, now, we’ll talk about the Office action that one receives due to the rejection of patent, which can be there because of the errors in documentation, description, language, translations, and a major due to the defect in the drawings and a non-professional and non-technical approach to watch the drawings.

 So, have you have an Office action form, for example only, an invitation to correct the defects by PCT?
-Let me give a brief view of the layout of an office action form.
+So, let me give a brief view of the layout of an office action form.
 Now, as we can see, it is based on the rules defined by PCT guidelines that are article 3, 4, and rule number 26, to be precise.
 That can be different for different offices or different countries.

 It involves an address that belongs to the applicant, a file reference number assigned to the applicant, the application number, mailing date, filing date, the defined limit for the applicant to respond to the rejections before filing them again, and the name of the applicant.
 Any point that has not been followed as per the guidelines, set by offices, can be seen with a crossed-mark box against it.

 And, drawings being the universal language of understanding and the most important thing to keep in concentration while filing and violating these guidelines are showing non-professionalism towards them and lead a patent towards rejection and consequently, towards higher expense and wastage of time.
 So, here I have highlighted the box which shows us the reason of rejection and, as you can see, it is due to the defects in drawings that have been filed like most of the other office actions.

 Now, going down with the form rest inputs the iris of the receiving office and the name and the contact details of the examiner.
 This was the first page of an invitation form to correct the defects or an Office action.
 So, let me show you the second sheet of this rejection form.